JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 During the course of our research into tenure breaches in Southwark we stumbled upon two estate regeneration schemes in these boroughs, where affordable rent has been provided in place of the social rented tenure required by the respective planning consents.

 ## Ferrier estate (Greenwich)
-The first of these is the [ferrier estate regeneration](https://halag.files.wordpress.com/2010/11/ferrier.pdf) in Greenwich, where 1,906 council homes have been knocked down and are being replaced with a 'mixed tenure' scheme of 4,398 homes.
+The first of these is the [ferrier estate regeneration](https://halag.files.wordpress.com/2010/11/ferrier.pdf) in Greenwich, where 1,906 council homes have been knocked down and are being replaced by Berkeley Homes with a 'mixed tenure' scheme comprising a total of 4,398 new homes.

 ![](/img/ferriervillage.png)